addiscent/vagrant-ruby-rails/README.md

 #### Prepare For _The Build_

-Bring up a terminal on your _host_, and follow the instructions below.
+Bring up a terminal on your _host_.
+Choose a suitable location for the directory tree which will be created by the commands below.

+Enter the following commands on your terminal.
 If possible, you may wish to use copy-and-paste to reduce typing while entering the commands.
 In the following sections, a terminal command prompt is indicated by the symbol $.

-Create a "home" directory for the _guest-vbox_ in a convenient subdirectory location of your choice.
-Name it whatever you wish.
-Herein, the _guest-vbox_ "home" subdirectory will be referred to as "vagrant-ruby".
-At times it may also be referred to as ".../vagrant-ruby/" :

-> $ mkdir vagrant-ruby

-Make the _guest-vbox_ "home" directory your current working directory :

-> $ cd vagrant-ruby
+> $ mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace

+The command above created the "home" directory, named "vagrant-ruby-rails", where your new _vagrant-ruby-rails_ development environment will be installed.
+This is the directory from which you will launch your new _vagrant-ruby-rails_ _guest-vbox_.
+The "vagrant-ruby-rails" directory is also referred to elsewhere in this document as ".../vagrant-ruby-rails/.
+A subdirectory named ".../vagrant-ruby/workspace/" was also created by the command above.
+It will be used later.

+Next, visit the _vagrant-ruby-rails_ GitHub repository at, https://github.com/ckthomaston/vagrant-ruby-rails.
+On that page, use the
-Download a zip file containing the _vagrant-ruby-rails_ product files from the _GitHub_ repository page, https://github.com/ckthomaston/vagrant-ruby-rails.
+Download _ZIP_ button to download ZIP file containing the _vagrant-ruby-rails_ project files.

-Extract those files into this subdirectory, (".../vagrant-ruby/").
-During extraction, ensure the same file and subdirectory hierarchy as in the repository is retained.
+Extract those files into the current working directory, (".../vagrant-ruby/").

 After extraction, verify the contents of ".../vagrant-ruby/".
 Enter the following command :